openrocket/openrocket/docs/source/user_guide/advanced_flight_simulation.rst

    * - Waypoints
      - Which points of interest to mark: pad, liftoff, burnout, apogee, ejection, landing, maximum velocity, and maximum acceleration.
-Every recovery device that deploys produces its own marker, all of them named *Ejection*; the deploying component's name is available to templates but is not shown on the map.
+Every recovery device that deploys produces its own marker, named for the event and for the device that deployed, as in *Drogue Ejection* and *Main Ejection*.
+A dual-deployment flight sets off two of these hundreds of meters apart, and without the device both would read *Ejection* and could not be told apart on the map.
    * - Show waypoint names
      - Draw each marker's name next to it.
 A near-vertical flight packs its waypoints into a small patch of screen and the names then overlap each other, so clearing this